 Applications are CLOSED.

-Check back soon for applications for the 2024 cohort!
+Check back in Early 2023 for the next cohort!

 STAGE 1: SKILL-BUILDING CAMP

-Each year, a select group of Young Leaders (disabled girls and young women ages 13 -17) are invited to the Adirondacks for one week to have fun, explore, connect, and learn about disaster preparedness and basic survival skills and leadership skills, and connecting with mentors.
+Each year, a select group of disabled girls and young women (ages 13 -17) are invited to the Adirondacks for one week to have fun, explore, connect, and learn about disaster preparedness and basic survival skills and leadership skills, and connecting with mentors.